Healthy Voice – Singing Lessons

 Convinced that good singing technique helps everyone, I am happy to teach you – whatever your age, stage or genre.
 I enjoy working on musicals or opera, jazz or folk or religious music – if someone wants to busk their way through a favorite musical, someone else wants to work on the sustained notes in Faure’s Pie Jesu, then another person wants to know which singing grade to try for.
 The main thing is that they are able to be free and expressive with their voices.

-If you prefer to sing in a group rather than alone, I currently do one-off sessions with community choirs for adults (see Gigs) and run two children’s choirs – East Oxford Children’s Choir (with the lovely Mel Houldershaw on a thursday afternoon) and Stagecoach Oxford (at Headington School on a saturday).
+If you prefer to sing in a group rather than alone, I currently do one-off sessions with community choirs for adults (see Gigs) and run East Oxford Children’s Choir with the lovely Mel Houldershaw on a thursday afternoon.

 My aim as a teacher is to guide my students to find their own, unique and healthy sound.
 I want them to have control enough of their instrument to sing with or without a mic, blend in harmony with others or belt to the back of the theatre solo.
 Many young singers will make subtle alterations in their vocal mechanism in order to suit different genres, without even being aware of what they are doing.
 But in the long term this can create problems – they find they can’t rely on their voices in stressful situations, or over long periods of time.
 What they need to develop is awareness and stamina.